aryadevesh/Firestore-powered-flutter-chat-app/README.md

 # Flash Chat ⚡️

-We will build a modern messaging app where users can sign up and log in to chat.
+Modern messaging app where users can sign up and log in to chat.

 ![Front Screen](https://github.com/londonappbrewery/Images/blob/master/flash_chat_flutter_demo.gif)

-## What you will learn
+## TechStack

-- Firebase into your Flutter projects.
+- Firebase.
 - Firebase authentication to register and sign in users.
-- beautiful animations using the Flutter Hero widget.
+- Animations using the Flutter Hero widget.
-- custom animations using Flutter's animation controller.
+- Custom animations using Flutter's animation controller.
 - Streams
 - Firebase Cloud Firestore to store and retrieve data on the fly.